laf0rge/onomondo-eim/README.md

 * rest_ip: Configure on which network interface the REST API interface should listen.
 * rest_port: Configure the port number where the REST API interface should listen.
 * eim_id: Configure the eimId of the eIM instance.
+* es9p_ssl_disable: Set this to true to use HTTP instead of HTTPs.
+This is a debug feature intended for lab setups to simplify the creation of protocol traces.

 ### vm.args